California Senate Bill 53

 • Anthropic's Responsible Scaling Policy (§4.1) describes the mitigations they will put in place upon deploying an ASL-3 model to prevent the model's capabilities from being misused.
 The Policy calls for Anthropic to take a "defense in depth" strategy, layering many mechanisms to catch attempted misuse on top of one another, and to rapidly patch jailbreaks and other vulnerabilities when they become known.
 It also says Anthropic will "prespecify empirical evidence" that would show their deployment mitigations are keeping risk to an acceptable level, though the Policy itself does not specify the nature of this evidence.

-(6) The extent to which, and how, a large developer will use third parties to assess catastrophic risks and dangerous capabilities and the effectiveness of mitigations of catastrophic risk.
+(5) Using third parties to assess the potential for catastrophic risks and the effectiveness of mitigations of catastrophic risks.

 • Anthropic's Responsible Scaling Policy says they "will solicit input from external experts in relevant domains in the process of developing and conducting capability and safeguards assessments" and that they "may also solicit external expert input prior to making final decisions on the capability and safeguards assessments" (§7.2).
-The Policy further says that external experts will help Anthropic determine when to activate ASL-3 security standards and help them verify that they have achieved ASL-3 standards (§§3.3 & 4.3).
+The Policy further states that external experts will help Anthropic determine when to activate ASL-3 security standards and help them verify that they have achieved ASL-3 standards (§§ 3.3 & 4.3).

 This provision follows a recommendation in the California Report.
 The Report called for improved "transparency into the cybersecurity practices of model developers, namely their ability to secure unreleased model weights from both company-internal and company-external exfiltration" (§3.1).